TrellixVulnTeam/chromium-infra_OF7I/3pp/README.md

 To ingest a new tarball/zip:
   * Download the official tarball release from the software site.
-    * pick one that is compressed with gzip, bzip2, or is a zip file.
+    * pick one that is compressed with gzip, bzip2, xz, zstd, or is a zip file.
     * If there's no such tarball, consider expanding compression support in the `recipe_engine/archive` module.
   * Put the tarball in an empty directory by itself (don't unpack it).
 The